vi/websocat/doc.md

 Internal name for --dump-spec: ReadFile

 Synchronously read a file.
-Argumen is a file path.
+Argument is a file path.

 Blocking on operations with the file pauses the whole process